 WG is currently working with a group of early adopters in the leafy green market segment but welcomes other interested WG members (leafy green and non-leafy green companies) to test the program before a broader rollout takes place.
 If you are interested in being part of the Supply Chain Risk Management Solution or would like more information, please contact me at (949) 885-2351.

-SR. VICE PRESIDENT, WESTERN GROWERS INSURANCE SERVICES
+PRESIDENT, WESTERN GROWERS INSURANCE SERVICES